aiidateam/aiida-core/docs/source/reference/rest_api.rst

 AiiDA's `RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`_ `API <https://en.wikipedia.org/wiki/Application_programming_interface>`_ is implemented using the `Flask RESTful framework <https://flask-restful.readthedocs.io/en/latest/>`_ and returns responses in `JSON <https://www.json.org/json-en.html>`_ format.

+To use AiiDA's REST API, you must install this component during the AiiDA installation:

+.. code-block :: console

+  $ pip install aiida-core[rest]

+Then, the REST service can be started with:

+.. code-block :: console

+  $ verdi restapi

+See :ref:`here <reference:command-line:verdi-restapi>` for more details.

 .. _reference:rest-api:endpoints-responses:

 Available endpoints and responses